MrD-RC/avatar-font-tool/README.md

 This tool has been updated in preparation for this change.
 Currently, it will create the one character by 256 (BF/Ardu) or 512 (INAV) characters high font.
 To generate the multiple column font.
 Use the `-xcols` argument in the command line.

 ### The image files
 Image files must be stored as PNG files with transparency.
-The Avatar system uses the transparent pixels, rather than having a mid grey background which is removed.
+The Avatar and WTF OS systems use transparent pixels, rather than having a mid grey background which is removed.
 This means that alpha transparency and full colour can be used in your fonts.
+HDZero uses a grey background for transparency.
+This will be added by the tool for HDZero.
 There are three sizes of fonts:
 - **12 x 18 pixels** This is the small font, the same size as analogue
-- **24 x 36 pixels** This is a mid size font
+- **24 x 36 pixels** This is a mid size font for Avatar, and the font size for HDZero
-- **36 x 54 pixels** This is the large font
+- **36 x 54 pixels** This is the large font for Avatar, and the font size for WTF OS

 The fonts should be places in directories named `12x18`, `24x36`, and `36x54` respectively.